Metz's Fofana names Real Madrid's Varane as role model | Goal.com

 Metz defender Mamadou Fofana has mentioned Real Madrid centre-back Raphael Varane as his role model.

-He has made more than 300 competitive appreances, winning 17 titles including four Champions League crowns.
+He has made more than 300 competitive appearances, winning 17 titles including four Champions League crowns.

 "I really like Raphael Varane.
 He can do everything, he is good at aerial duels," Fofana told FootMercato.